 The second-generation of the Nissan Versa was introduced in 2011 as a 2012 model.
 Extremely high fuel economy and an improved continuously variable transmission (CVT) were the focus of the update.
 Body work changed as well, to bring up the style, and higher-spec trim options were added to upper level trims.
 The Versa became the cheapest new car in the United States for its class.
 The following year, the slightly upsized Versa Note was introduced as a larger hatchback alternative and has since grown to nearly half the Versa's total sales volume.

 The Versa enjoys a good reputation and is a common car on the used vehicles market.
-A used Nissan Versa can be had for very low purchase cost and the model as a whole has an above-average clean CARFAX report instance.
+A used Versa can be had for very low purchase cost relative to some other compacts.